top of page

 Jewellery Quarter Clock

-At the bench I prefer to use traditional jewellery making techniques and processes to carefully make jewellery that will stand the test of time.
+At the bench I use traditional making techniques and processes to carefully make jewellery that will stand the test of time.
 I work mainly in silver, sometimes gold, precious and semi-precious stones and occasionally natural and found materials.

-To minimise my environmental impact I use recycled silver and gold as much as possible and simple recyclable packaging made from recycled materials.
+The statement skulls collection was originally inspired by a commission in 2016 to design and make a pair of skull cufflinks.
 The skull is an enduring symbol used historically with many meanings and not influenced by fashion which appealed to me.
-I decided to experiment with skulls of varying sizes and incorporate them into my jewellery in different ways.
+I really liked the sculptural qualities of the skulls and enjoyed the making processes involved so I decided to experiment with skulls of varying sizes and incorporate them into my jewellery in different ways.

 bottom of page